ktnrg45/hassio-addons/aws-route53-dynamic-dns/DOCS.md

 The zone id of your hosted zone.
 Avalible in the Route 53 service.

-### Option: `domain_url`
+### Option: `domain_urls`

-The domain url that should point to your server/instance.
+The domain urls to update.
 Available in the Route 53 Service.

 ### Option: `interval`

-The interval in seconds the add-on will check your public IP address against your AWS DNS A record.
+The interval in seconds the add-on will check your public IP address against your DNS records.

 ### Option: `log_level`